ryan-voitiskis/my-site/src/routes/blog/stroboscopic-animation-with-javascript-and-svg.md

 ## Summary

 Using the refresh rate of monitors with performant `requestAnimationFrame()` animations to create stroboscopic effects is something I hadn't considered before.
 I was able to mimic the stroboscopic effects of a turntable with some accuracy.
-Still a lot could be done to improve the animation.
+Still, a lot could be done to improve the animation.
 I am interested to see whats possible with this technique outside of this use case.

 The technique has some issues, the most pressing being the limited target refresh rate.
 I look forward to continuing work on this one day.